Vision-guided robot systems: Overcoming lighting constraints with 3D vision

-VGR approaches
+Approaches

 Typically, vision guidance systems fall into two categories: stationary camera mount, or robot arm-mounted camera.
 A stationary camera is typically mounted on a gantry or other structure where it can observe the entire robot cell area.
 This approach has the advantage of knowing its fixed position, providing a stable point of reference for all the activity within the cell.
 It has the disadvantage of additional infrastructure cost, and occasionally having its view obstructed by the robot arm's position.
 It also typically requires large image files (5 Mpixel or more) since the image must cover the entire work area.

 These may be 2D or 3D cameras, although the vast majority of installations (2019) use machine vision 2D cameras offered by companies such as Keyence, Basler, Sick, Datalogic, COGNEX, and many others.
 Emerging players such as Leopard Imaging, Pickit3D, Zivid, and Photoneo are offering 3D cameras for stationary use.
 COGNEX recently acquired EnShape to add 3D capabilities to its lineup as well.
 3D stationary mount cameras create large image files and point clouds that require substantial computing resources to process.

 A camera mounted on a robot arm has some advantages and disadvantages.
 Some 3D cameras are simply too large to be practical when mounted on a robot, but Pickit 3D's Xbox cameras and 2D cameras such as Robotiq's wrist camera are compact and/or light enough to not meaningfully affect available robot working payload.
 An arm-mounted camera has a smaller field of view and can operate successfully at a lower resolution, even VGA, because it only surveys a fraction of the entire work cell at any point in time.
 This leads to faster image processing times.

 However, arm-mounted cameras, whether 2D or 3D, typically suffer from XYZ disorientation because they are continually moving and have no way of knowing the robot arm's position.
 The typical workaround is to interrupt each robot cycle long enough for the camera to take another image and get reoriented.
 This is visible in essentially all published videos of arm-mounted camera performances, whether 2D or 3D, and can increase cycle times by as much as double what would otherwise be required.